“I was exhausted and sick [of] feeling that way.”

 CBT is a subtype of psychotherapy that focuses on identifying negative thought patterns and learning how to respond in healthy ways.
-It can be particularly helpful for people with suicidal ideation by helping them find alternative ways to react to these thoughts and urges.
+It can be particularly helpful for people with suicide ideation by helping them find alternative ways to react to these thoughts and urges.

 “You know, I'd like to stop having those thoughts, but in the meantime, I'm very happy to be able to handle them,” says O’Brien.
 He describes how he can now “look at” negative thoughts as they come to them. “ I used to just drink until I couldn't think that thought anymore.
 That was how I got away from it.